The Universal Time-Dependent Ginzburg-Landau theory

 We stress that the expressions for entropy density and current are valid only when the background fields $a_\mu$ are time-independent.
 Only in this case is the entropy production rate $\partial_\mu s_\mu$ positive-definite and hence the local Second Law follows from KMS invariance.

-Various other forms of the TDGL equations appearing in the literature differ from the above equations by terms which are of higher order in the derivative expansion.
-In Appendix \ref{appA}, we perform the expansion to the non-linear order.
+In Appendix \ref{appA}, we perform the hyrodynamic expansion to the next-to-leading order.
 Apart from obvious modifications, such as a term $|\psi|^6$ in the potential energy and the dependence of various linear order coefficients on $\mu$ and $|\psi|^2$, we find exactly one new dissipative transport coefficient.
 The corresponding modification of the TDGL equations appeared in \cite{Schmid,Gulian}.